MWSPA Patrol Policy Manual

 ON-HILL ASSESSMENT and TRAINING REQUIREMENTS

-The mandatory fall training weekend for all patrollers is the last full weekend in October every year, from 8:00 am to 5:00 p.m. at the Mt Washington Lodge.
+We hold a mandatory fall training weekend for all patrollers each year in late October or early November, from 8:00 am to 5:00 p.m. at the Mt Washington Main Lodge.

 Patrol membership dues must be paid by cheque or cash during registration on Saturday morning and proof of current first aid qualifications must also be shown at this time.
 Overnight accommodation in the volley chalet is available and free of charge for this weekend only.